Local Regulations

 Inspection Process

-- Initial Assessment: Conduct a thorough inspection of the property to identify necessary repairs, renovations, and compliance issues.
+- Initial Assessment: Conduct a thorough inspection of the property to identify any necessary repairs or compliance issues.

-- Documentation Review: Gather and review all required documentation, including permits, disclosures, and environmental reports.
+- Documentation Review: Gather and review all required documentation, including permits and previous inspection reports.

-- Final Inspection: Perform a final inspection post-renovation to ensure all work meets local and state regulations and that the property is ready for occupancy.
+- Final Inspection: Perform a final walkthrough to ensure that all work meets local and state compliance standards before closing the property.